Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: Introduction

 \section{Introduction}

-In \cite{LW82} J. Lepowsky and R. L. Wilson discovered that the classical Rogers-Ramanujan identities are connected to the level 3 standard modules over the affine Lie algebra of type $A_1^{(1)}$.
-They introduced a Heisenberg subalgebra $\mathfrak{s}$ and ``$Z$-operators" commuting with $\mathfrak{s}$, hence acting on the vacuum space of $\mathfrak{s}$.
-The $Z$-operators were shown to satisfy quadratic relations, and this led to a combinatorial description of a basis of the vacuum space in terms of the partitions from the sum sides of the Rogers-Ramanujan identities.
-The product side in \cite{LM78} resulted from Lepowsky's numerator formula combined with the principal specialization of the Weyl-Kac character formula.
-In \cite{MP87} two of the authors, A. Meurman and M. Primc, obtained Poincare-Birkhoff-Witt type bases for all of the higher level standard modules over $A_1^{(1)}$.
-This gave Lie theoretic proofs of the combinatorial identities of B. Gordon, G. E. Andrews, and D. Bressoud, \cite{G61}, \cite{A67b}, \cite{Br79}, \cite{Br80}.
+In \cite{LW82}, J.~Lepowsky and R.L.~Wilson discovered that the classical Rogers--Ramanujan identities are connected to the level 3 standard modules over the affine Lie algebra of type \smash{$A_1^{(1)}$}.
+They introduced a Heisenberg subalgebra $\mathfrak{s}$ and ``$Z$-operators'' commuting with $\mathfrak{s}$, hence acting on the vacuum space of $\mathfrak{s}$.
+The $Z$-operators were shown to satisfy quadratic relations, and this led to a~combinatorial description of a basis of the vacuum space in terms of the partitions from the sum sides of the Rogers--Ramanujan identities.
+The product side in \cite{LM78} resulted from Lepowsky's numerator formula combined with the principal specialization of the Weyl--Kac character formula.
+In \cite{MP87} two of the authors, A.~Meurman and M.~Primc, obtained Poincar\'e--Birkhoff--Witt type bases for all of the higher level standard modules over \smash{$A_1^{(1)}$}.
+This gave Lie theoretic proofs of the combinatorial identities of B.~Gordon, G.E.~Andrews, and D.~Bressoud~\mbox{\cite{A67a, A67b, Br79, Br80, G61}}.

-Other connections between Lie algebra representations and combinatorial identities have been obtained in, e.g., \cite{MP99}, \cite{FKLMM99}, \cite{TT20}, \cite{CMPP21}, \cite{DK21}, \cite{KR23}, \cite{PS16}, \cite{PT24}.
+Other connections between Lie algebra representations and combinatorial identities have been obtained in, e.g., \cite{CMPP21, DK21,FKLMM99, KR23, MP99, PT24, PS16,TT20}.